 Not only is the Turkish Van one of the rarest cat breeds, but it is also one of the most ancient ones.
 Since at least the Middle Ages in the Eastern Anatolia region (modern-day Iraq, Iran, the southwestern Soviet Union, and eastern Turkey), the breed has existed.

 It is believed that the breed’s isolation helped retain its distinctive characteristics.
-Turkish Vans have jackets that make them waterproof and enjoy swimming with semi-longhair.
+Turkish Vans have jackets that make them waterproof, and they enjoy swimming with semi-longhair.

 When two British women, Laura Lushington and Sonia Halliday, were on holiday in Turkey, they bought and carried the first Turkish Vans to the West in 1955.

-They brought back to England a male and female kitten and started marketing the Turkish Van as a special breed.
+They brought back a male and a female kitten to England and started marketing the Turkish Van as a special breed.

 The Cat Fanciers’ Association registers approximately 100 Turkish Vans a year, and all registered Turkish Vans can trace their ancestry to the original cats brought to England in 1955.